Skip main navigation

 Frequently Asked Questions

-What is the minimum wage for workers who receive tips?
+What is the minimum wage if I receive tips?

-An employer must pay at least $2.33 per hour in wages.
-If an employee's tips combined with the employer's wages of at least $2.33 per hour do not equal at least $7.25, the employer must make up the difference.
+If you receive tips, your employer must pay you at least $2.33 per hour in wages.
+If your tips combined with the hourly wage of at least $2.33 per hour do not average at least $7.25 per hour over the course of the pay period, your employer must make up the difference.

-Individuals under the age of 20 may be paid the "opportunity wage" of $5.90 per hour during their first 90 consecutive calendar days of employment with an employer.
-After 90 consecutive calendar days, or the employee reaches 20 years of age, whichever comes first, the employee must receive a minimum wage of $7.25 per hour.
+The opportunity wage is the wage your employer may pay you if you are under 20 years old.
+If you are under 20 years old, your employer may pay the opportunity wage of $5.90 per hour for your first consecutive calendar days of employment.
+After 90 consecutive calendar days, or when you reach 20 years old, whichever comes first, you must receive a minimum wage of $7.25 per hour.

 For more information